wamonroe/vcfb/README.md

 ```

 The generator will install view components for ALL of the form elements
-supported by the version of Rails installed.
-By default, all of the components
+supported by the version of Rails installed, including a component to generate
-will be namespaced in `module Form`.
+the form itself.
+By default, all of the components will be namespaced in `module Form`.

+`VCFB::FormBuilder` with its default set of components renders form elements
+functionaly identical to the the built-in Rails tag helpers.
+If, however, you
+don't need or want to render certain form elements using a component it is safe
+to delete the unused ones. `VCFB::FormBuilder` will fall back to rendering using
+the built-in Rails tag helpers if a component for that element doesn't exist.

 To generate components in a different namespace, use the `--namespace` option